 Which is more important a resume from a professional resume writer or a superb career network?

-This hasn’t changed since the 1960s: Networking will work for you, too.
-As a professional resume writer, I always urge my clients that networking is key, just as crucial as the resume.
-On your professional resume you will probably emphasize strong communication skills.
-Put those skills to work as you get your job search going.
+This has not changed since the 1960s: Networking also wants to work for you.
+As a professional CV writer, I always ask my clients that networking is as important as their CV.
+In your professional CV, you probably value communication skills.

-Most jobs are available to networkers if you uncover them.
+Most jobs are available to networkers when you uncover them.
 Why?
-Studies show repeatedly that it is because people do the hiring and people are less comfortable with strangers.
+Studies show that this is because people are hired and people are less comfortable with strangers.
 Get an introduction to a company and you will start out the job search process with a greater comfort level than you could by entering the process as a total stranger.

 “It’s the old-boy network,” used to be an excuse, sometimes a reasonable one, for not getting the job.
 Today, great job hunting means joining the network.

-How do you network effectively?
-Don’t just tell yourself that you’ll do a better job of keeping in touch with friends, former colleagues, school alumni, and former teammates or that you will be more disciplined about handing out your business card at gatherings.
-No. It won’t work.
-To advance your job search, you need to actively cultivate and expand the circle of people you regularly keep in touch with.
+How to network effectively Do not just say that you’re better off keeping in touch with friends, former colleagues, school alumni and former teammates, or that you want to be more disciplined.
+No it’s not possible.
+In order to promote your job search, you must actively maintain and expand the group of people.
 That means a plan.

 Put it in writing: Write it down and follow it.
 The words on the page will give you better direction than the vague ideas in your head.

-Organize your activities: You likely have acquaintances that can lead you to professional contacts and interviews, or just other people to help identify more contacts.
-Keep track of these individuals using a written routine and calendar.
-Include names, phone numbers, email addresses, and-critically-descriptions of how you plan to keep in touch.
+Organize your activities: You probably have acquaintances who can lead to professional contacts and interviews, or just others who help identify more people.
+Follow these people through a written routine and a calendar.
+Add names, phone numbers, email addresses, and important descriptions of how you want to stay in touch.

-Schedule meetings or calls: You may be comfortable calling some friends several times a week, while others you might contact weekly by phone or email or even less often.
+Schedule meetings or phone calls: You may want to call several friends several times a week, while others may contact you by phone, e-mail, or even less frequently.
 Be consistent.